fluxcd/flagger/docs/gitbook/usage/how-it-works.md

 The progress deadline represents the maximum time in seconds for the canary deployment to make progress before it is rolled back, defaults to ten minutes.

+### StatefulSet target

+While flagger does support canary releases targeting a StatefulSet this may only be used in certain scenarions.
+There is no data migration or any other similar mechanism between the canary and primary StatefulSet!

+Canary releases for a StatefulSet are only useful if the StatefulSet has no direct dependency on data volumes.

 ## Canary service